Walking and Cycling

 Thomastown to Inistioge – This third section of the walk is also 11km in length and passes through Dysart forest, along the river Nore and into Inistioge.
 There are plenty of interesting things to see and do in Thomastown before starting the walk like a visit to Jerpoint Abbey, a browse through some of the pottery studios or have tea and handmade artisan chocolates in the Truffle Fairy cafe.
 To access the walk go south across the bridge and follow the green arrows to the GAA pitch and the river bank.
 You can get a bus back to Kilkenny from Inistioge or you can start in Inistioge and get a bus or train back to Kilkenny from Thomastown.

 If you want to combine a walk with a cycle or you’d like to visit some of the Historical attractions in County Kilkenny by bike then Kilkenny Cycling Tours will hire bikes at discounted prices to Kilkenny Tourist Hostel guests.
-They will drop the bike off to the Hostel and collect it when you’re finished..how easy is that!
+They are located in Sullivan’s Brewery on John street..just 10 mins walk from us..how easy is that!

 Three cycle trails are also being developed by Trail Kilkenny.